TEMPLE AS TECHNOLOGY

 The next time you step into one, you will recognize the mechanism.

-You will also see why modern structures — political, emotional, digital — feel destabilizing by comparison.
+You will also see why modern structures — political, emotional, digital — often feel destabilizing by comparison.

 Egypt stops being mysterious.